Brown Experiential Education: Rome

 Immersive Beginning Italian

 Why learn Italian only in the classroom when you're in Italy?
 The city of Rome will be our classroom as this course spills outside for a unique and immersive learning experience.
 You will learn organically by hearing, reading and speaking in a fun and low-pressure environment.
-Ordering cappuccino and gelato, as well as a scavenger hunt in the Monteverde neighborhood of Rome, will be part of the coursework.
+Ordering cappuccino and gelato will be part of the coursework.
 Authentic communicative activities and dynamic language exercises abound as you are encouraged to make use of elementary Italian.

 Making of an Eternal City